elimaneg/uno-choice-plugin/README.md

 uno-choice-plugin
 =================

 A Jenkins **UI plugin for selecting one or multiple options for a job parameter**.
-It provides a number of capabilities in a single plugin some, but not all, of can be found amongst several other plugins.
+It provides a number of capabilities in a single plugin some, but not all, of which can be found amongst several other plugins.

 As of July 2014 the plugin supports: